sakshihulke11-oss/diabetes-readmission-risk-analysis/README.md

 # Diabetes Patient Readmission Risk Analysis

 ## Overview

-Analyzed 101,766 diabetic patient encounters from 130 US hospitals to find patterns behind 30-day hospital readmissions.
-Built the full analysis across **SQL, Python and Power BI** — cleaning, KPI calculation, risk stratification, and an interactive dashboard.
+This project analyzes hospital records of diabetic patients to understand patterns associated with hospital readmission and healthcare utilization.

+The analysis was performed using **Python, SQL and Power BI**.
+Python was used for data cleaning and exploratory analysis, SQL was used to query and analyze the hospital data, and Power BI was used to create an interactive dashboard for reporting key metrics and trends.

+The main focus of the project is **30-day hospital readmission**, along with factors such as age, gender, admission type, length of stay, previous inpatient visits, medication count and medical specialty.

 ---